-Applicant must provide an 8.5x11 map indicating which of the following facilities are located on or within a 1 mile straight line radius or 2 mile straight line radius from the edge of the Project property line, depending on the Project scoring category.
+Applicant must provide an eight and one-half by eleven (8 $1/2 \times 11$) map indicating which of the following facilities are located on or within a one (1) mile straight line radius or two (2) mile straight line radius from the edge of the Project property line, depending on the Project scoring category.

 The radius must be shown on the map.
-Facilities that are not clearly within the 1 mile and 2 mile straight radius line must have a majority of their facility square footage on or within the category radius line.
+Facilities that are not clearly within the one (1) mile and two (2) mile straight radius line must have a majority of their facility square footage on or within the category radius line.
 For any facility on the radius line, Applicant must submit sufficient proof of facility square footage at this Tab or the facility will not be considered for points for the category.

-The Applicant may calculate distance from the Project to the service facility from the edge of the Project property closest to the facility; however, the distance must be accurately demonstrated to the ADOH with supporting documentation.
+The Applicant may calculate distance from the Project to the service facility from the edge of the Project property line closest to the facility.
+The distance from the Project property line to the facility must be accurately demonstrated to the ADOH using Google Earth aerials with a distance line and Google Earth's calculation of the distance in feet, not miles.
+The results should be able to be duplicated during ADOH's review of the Application.

-In the event the Project is comprised of scattered sites, Applicant must demonstrate that the services are available and within the required distance to the site that contains the majority of the housing Units.
+In the event the Project is comprised of Scattered Sites, Applicant must demonstrate that the services are available and within the required distance to the site that contains most of the housing Units.
+In the event that the Scattered Sites all contain an equal number of units, ADOH will award points based upon the one site that would earn the most points in conjunction with Tab 18.

-The facilities must be clearly identified by name within the 8.5x11 map, and clearly state that category within which the Applicant is claiming points.
-Applicant must indicate the approximate square footage and distance to the Project for each facility on either the 8.5x11 map or on an additional page submitted at this Tab.
+The facilities must be located at a fixed location, be clearly identified by name within the eight and one-half by eleven (8 $1/2 \times 11$) map, and clearly state that category within which the Applicant is claiming points.
+A separate page with the facility type, name, address, and telephone number of each facility must be provided.
 See Exhibit A for requirements for mapping the Project and facilities.